Eyreon/FLsun-V400/README.md

  - Change the bed mesh to 9x9 in the config.
  - Change the bed mesh points to 5 from 3.
 The first point that this sensor takes is always wrong.

  - Probe and Z-offset calibration: https://www.klipper3d.org/Probe_Calibrate.html
  - Delta calibration: https://www.klipper3d.org/Delta_Calibrate.html

 Next is important!

- - Add the following line in Cura at the start GCODE after G28 to actually load the meshes for the print, please use the following:
+ - Add the following line in Cura at the start GCODE after G28 to actually load the bed mesh for the print, please use the following:
    <code>BED_MESH_PROFILE LOAD=default</code> > if you use a different naming convention for your printers config, please use that name instead.
  - Please find the profile I use in cura and feel free to import it: https://github.com/Eyreon/FLsun-V400/blob/main/Cura%20profile%20for%20PLA%20and%20PLA%2B.curaprofile I would like to thank @Amazon62 for sharing his work.